ajohnson7458/volante/README.md

 ## Volante Spokes

 Volante modules are called Spokes and simply export an object with some predefined members.
 The object is automatically parsed and instantiated into the Volante framework.
+The API is heavily influenced by the Vue.js-v2 frontend framework.

 ### Example Spoke Definition